 Academic Fieldwork Education

-Kristina Paula has been practicing occupational therapy for over four years.
+Dr. Kristina Hartsook has been practicing occupational therapy since 2015.
 She graduated from Florida International University with a bachelor’s degree in Psychology.
-She then completed her Master of Occupational Therapy degree at the University of St. Augustine for Health Sciences in 2015.
-She has continued her education and is currently pursuing her Doctorate in Occupational Therapy from Nova Southeastern University.
-Her clinical practice and interests are focused on pediatrics, early intervention, autism and early identification of autism.
+She then completed her Master of Occupational Therapy at the University of St. Augustine for Health Sciences (USAHS) in 2015.
+She continued her education and received her post-professional doctorate in occupational therapy from Nova Southeastern University, where her focus was on occupational therapy’s role in identifying early signs of Autism.